Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Results and Discussions

-Figure \ref{fig:fig4} depicts the weighted adjacency matrix for the considered network data.
-In the plot, blue to red colors represent the minimum to the maximum strength of the connection between the nodes.
-The brain stem region is also in the diagram in between frontal and basal ganglia, but it is not visible because it contains only one node.
-This diagram shows the connection between the nodes and regions in the brain connectome.
-We use this matrix to find the spatio-temporal behaviour for the network model of the brain connectome.
-Depending on the parameter values, both models (non-fractional and fractional models) share the feasible homogeneous steady-states.
-In the homogeneous steady-state, the concentration corresponding to the toxic amyloid-beta may be dependent on the concentration of toxic tau protein.
+In the plot, blue to red colours represent the minimum to maximum strength of the connection between the nodes.
+The integrated brain connectome data contains one or more brain IDs in each region, listed in Table \ref{table:tab1}.
+The brain stem region is also in the diagram between the frontal and basal ganglia, but it is not visible because it contains only one node.
+This figure depicts the relationship between the brain connectome's nodes and regions.
+This matrix determines the spatiotemporal behaviour of the brain connectome network model.
+According to the parameter values, both models (non-fractional and fractional models) share the feasible homogeneous steady-states.
+In the homogeneous steady-state, the concentration of toxic amyloid-beta could governed by the concentration of toxic tau protein.
 In this case, it is called secondary tauopathy; otherwise, it is a primary tauopathy.
-We discuss both cases in the coming subsection.
+We will discuss both cases in the coming subsection.

-Before moving to the numerical simulations, we first mention the initial conditions for the variables in the network model.
-In the brain connectome, initial seeding sites for the toxic amyloid-beta are the temporobasal and frontomedial regions, and the toxic tau proteins are the locus coeruleus and transentorhinal associated regions.
-These seeding sites in the brain connectome are mentioned in \cite{thompson2020,pal2022}.
-Here, we add small toxic loads $0.25\%$ and $0.38\%$ in the toxic amyloid-beta ($\widetilde{u}$) and toxic tau protein ($\widetilde{v}$) concentrations for the seeding sites, respectively.
-Due to these small perturbations, the toxic concentrations propagate all over the brain connectome and spread the AD.
+Before moving to the numerical simulations, we first mention the initial conditions for each variable in the network model.
+In the brain connectome, the initial seeding sites for the toxic amyloid-beta are the temporobasal and frontomedial regions, and the toxic tau proteins are the transentorhinal and locus coeruleus associated regions \cite{thompson2020,pal2022}.
+For the seeding locations, we add tiny toxic concentrations of $0.25\%$ and $0.38\%$ in toxic tau protein ($\widetilde{v}$) and toxic amyloid-beta ($\widetilde{u}$), respectively.
+Due to these small perturbations, the toxic concentrations propagate all over the brain connectome and spread AD.
 On the other hand, we consider healthy concentrations for both amyloid-beta ($u$) and tau proteins ($v$) and a small concentration for the astrocytes ($w$).
 Some other perturbations of these initial concentrations can change the initial propagation profiles of the concentrations, but the final results (long-term behaviours) are the same.
-These concentrations are uniform on all the nodes in the brain connectome.
-We consider the initial condition $q = 0$ for all the nodes for the damage equation.
+These concentrations are uniform on each node in the brain network.
+We set the initial condition $q = 0$ for the damage equation to each node.
 As toxic loads propagate over the brain connectome, they damage the neurons in the brain.